10 Sanibel Island Activities You Can't Afford to Miss

-- Sanibel Island Lighthouse: First lighted in 1884, this historic lighthouse is on the eastern end of the island.
+First lighted in 1884, the historic Sanibel Island lighthouse is on the eastern end of the island.
 A quiet beach, perfect for relaxing, surrounds it.
 You may even catch a glimpse of a dolphin swimming nearby.

-- Bowman’s Beach: You'll see why Bowman's was named one of the top beaches in the world by U.S. News Travel when you arrive at this picturesque spot.
+You'll see why Bowman's Beach was named one of the top beaches in the world by U.S. News Travel when you arrive at this picturesque spot.
 Bring a picnic and spend the day combing for shells and bird watching along several miles of undeveloped beach.

-- J.N.
-Ding Darling National Wildlife Refuge: The number one spot for bird watching in North America with more 245 migratory and residential species.
+J.N.
+Ding Darling National Wildlife Refuge is the number one spot for bird watching in North America with more 245 migratory and residential species.
 It is the most visited refuge in the nation, with close to a million visitors annually.
 You can hike, bike, or drive through the area, which occupies half the entire island.
 Closed on Fridays.

-- Bailey-Matthews Shell Museum: The only museum in the U.S. dedicated solely to shells and mollusks from all over the world.
+Bailey-Matthews Shell Museum is the only museum in the U.S. dedicated solely to shells and mollusks from all over the world.
 A staff marine biologist presents different live mollusks daily during their “Tank Talk.”
 The interactive learning displays are perfect for kids.